Paul Spiegel

 Paul Spiegel (31 December 1937, in Warendorf, Germany – 30 April 2006, in Düsseldorf, Germany) was leader of the Central Council of Jews in Germany (Zentralrat der Juden in Deutschland) and the main spokesman of the German Jews.
 He was widely praised for his leadership of the German Jewish community, which had grown from the remnants left by the Nazis into the third largest Jewish community in western Europe.

 Early life

 Paul Spiegel was born into a Westphalian family of cattle dealers, originating from the small town Versmold.
 After the Nazi rise to power, the family fled at first to Brussels.
 Spiegel survived the Holocaust in Flanders where he was hidden by a family of farmers.
 Prior to that, his sister Rosa had been arrested during a police raid in Brussels; she was later killed in Bergen-Belsen.
 His father was arrested and held in Buchenwald, Auschwitz, and Dachau, but survived to reunite with Spiegel and his mother in Warendorf after the war.
 Spiegel described these events in his book At home again?
 (Wieder zu Hause?).

+Siegel was the nephew of Siegmund, a cattle and horse trader, and Marga Spiegel, both of whom survived the Holocaust with the help of farmers and their families.
+Marga wrote the memoir Saviors in the Night, which was made into a film.